soijen/soijen.github.io/_products/en/querido-newhampshire-cards.md

 ---
-title: Querido New Hampshire - Set of 5 Blank Note Cards
+title: Hand Illustrated New Hampshire Appalachian Trail | Blank Note Card Set | 6 A2 Cards + Envelopes
 description: The “Querido New Hampshire” (Beloved New Hampshire) note card collection features a black-and-white illustration using a line-texture technique in the shape of New Hampshire, highlighting the Appalachian Trail.
 Originally hand drawn with ink and reprinted on archival, environmentally friendly paper.
-name: Querido New Hampshire - Set of 5 Blank Note Cards
+name: Hand Illustrated New Hampshire Appalachian Trail | Blank Note Card Set | 6 A2 Cards + Envelopes
 image: \assets\images\products\cards\queridonewhampshire\1.jpg
 image2: \assets\images\products\cards\queridonewhampshire\2.jpg
 image3: \assets\images\products\cards\queridonewhampshire\3.jpg